 Abstract: The Instrumental Variable (IV) approach is commonly used to solve the endogeneity of migrants' decisions on where to locate.
-Using the example of the Venezuelan migration shock to Peru, I use the shift-share IV approach to show that a sudden migration shock cannot be predicted by past migration simply because past migration is little or insignificant.
-When there is no historical previous influx of migrants to the destination location, I encourage contributors to the migration literature to report detailed statistical analyses of instrumental variables.
+Using the Venezuelan migration shock to Peru between 2016 and 2018 as an example, I compare the first-stage estimates of different shift-share instruments commonly used in the IV approach.
+I show that in this example a sudden migration shock cannot be predicted by past migration simply because past migration is little or insignificant.
+In a globalized world, when there is no historical previous influx of migrants to the destination location and mass migration, I encourage contributors to the migration literature to report detailed statistical analyses of the first stage using the instrumental variable approach or pursue other identification strategies.

 Abstract: This paper evaluates the impact of early life exposure to mother-tongue Bible translations in the 1980s on adult educational outcomes.
 We analyze data from a sample of approximately 75,000 adults in the Demographic and Health Surveys in 13 sub-Saharan African countries.
 Our difference-in-differences strategy compares educational outcomes within and across ethno-linguistic groups and accounts for the differential timing of Bible translations and trends in outcomes over time.
 Individuals born ten years after the first-known Bible translation for their ethno-linguistic group have an 11 percentage point increase in the likelihood of being literate as adults, a gain of 1.2 years of education, and a 17 percentage point gain in the likelihood of completing primary school.
 Effects do not vary greatly by gender or by regional prevalence of Muslim faith.
 We discuss possible mechanisms underlying our results, finding evidence of the potential importance of complementarities with inputs concentrated around historical missions.